 Ancient and awe-inspiring, these trees are at the root of our history

 To walk into a grove of giant sequoias for the first time is to enter a magical landscape.
-Trees of incomparable size and age tower over the forest floor, their cinnamon-colored columns — some exceeding 100 feet in circumference — stretching 300 feet or more to reach the sky.
+Trees of incomparable size and age tower over the forest floor, their cinnamon-colored columns —some exceeding 100 feet in circumference —stretching 300 feet or more to reach the sky.
 Able to survive through fire, drought, snow and freezing temperatures, the hardy trees live for millennia; the oldest is thought to be some 3,000 years old.
 Simply, a sequoia grove is nature’s cathedral, timeless and sublime.

-Home to 6 of the 10 largest trees on Earth, Sequoia and Kings Canyon National Parks are a national treasure.
+Home to six of the 10 largest trees on Earth, Sequoia and Kings Canyon National Parks are a national treasure.
 The undisputed king of the forest is the General Sherman Tree, not only the largest living tree in the world, but also the largest living organism, by volume.
 Estimated at 2,100 years old and weighing 2.7 million pounds, it tops out at 275 feet high and 102 feet in circumference at its base.
-It’s accessed by a half-mile trail, which is lined with benches along the way.
+It’s accessed by a half-mile trail, which is lined with benches along

 While the mammoth trees are the main attraction, there is more to explore: Hike deep into the wilderness, climb rocks, and enjoy the wildlife, beautiful meadows, historical sites, lakes, mountains and streams.